dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 We can also solve Task 2 with a simple LLM prompt
 > You are a fraud detection agent writing a fraud detection rule.
 Here is the rule you have written so far:
-`description of the rule`
+...
 This rule correctly flags the following fraudulent payments:
-`detailed description of the fraudulent payments`
+...
 This rule incorrectly flags the following legitimate payments:
-`detailed description of the legitimate payments`
+...
-Here is the set of all signals that are available in your rule writing engine:
+Here is the set of all signals that are available in your rule writing engine and a description of how to use them:
-`descriptions of all signals and how to use them in the rule writing engine`
+...
 How would you edit this rule to continue flagging these fraudulent payments and no longer flag these legitimate payments?